|Nutritional Guidelines (per serving)|

 |Saturated Fat 6g||31%|

 |Total Carbohydrate 58g||21%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy Pineapple Cake has a fresh flavor and wonderful smooth and velvety texture.
-I love cakes that have fruit in the batter.
+This easy pineapple cake has a fresh flavor and wonderfully smooth and velvety texture.
+We love cakes that have fruit in the batter.
 The fruit adds moisture and lots of flavor to this tender cake.
-I think it helps it stay fresh longer too.
+We think it helps it stay fresh longer too.
 And the lime juice adds a bit of a kick to this sweet and tart cake recipe.
-The ground almonds add a bit of crunch to the cake and also help make it more tender, since it interferes with the flour's gluten formation.
+The ground almonds add a bit of crunch to the cake and also help make it more tender since it interferes with the flour's gluten formation.

-This recipe is from my cookbook Everything Tex Mex, (that you can buy on Amazon.com) and is a great finale to a Tex Mex dinner.
+This recipe is a great finale to a Tex Mex dinner.
 Serve it after a meal of tacos or burritos.
 It's a nice sweet finish and is a cooling touch after a spicy menu.
-I also like to serve it after a dinner of pasta or a hearty casserole.
-In fact, there's no meal that this cake wouldn't complement!
+We also like to serve it after a dinner of pasta or a hearty casserole.
+In fact, there's no meal that this cake wouldn't compliment!

 - 2-1/2 cups flour

 - 4-1/2 teaspoons baking powder